foreachthing/RecyclingSymbols/README.md

 ## Todo
 - [] Symbol 2 does not properly work.
 I don't even know what it should look like.
 Any ideas are appreciated.
-- [] Command argument for font quality.
-Rounded fonts need higher poly-count.
+- [x] Command argument for font quality.
+Rounded font needs a higher resolution.